euugenechou/lempel-ziv-suite/README.md

     $ python3 benchmark.py

-Or if supplied shebang/hashbang points to the correct interpreter:
+Or if the supplied shebang/hashbang points to the correct interpreter:

     $ ./benchmark.py